 This feature is optional; if you don't see it in the main menu, that means your administrator hasn't enabled it yet.
-Administrators can learn more here.
+Administrators can learn more on our admin documentation.

-21.1 Getting Started
+22.1 Getting Started

 Use the button in the top toolbar to see the published knowledge base.